LLNL/camp/docs/sphinx/user_guide/feature/list.rst

 Usage and Example Code
 ----------------------

-The ``list`` structure is literally just a struct with a variadic template:
+The ``list`` structure is literally just a variadic template struct:

 .. code-block:: cpp